Equal Employment Opportunity and Diversity Policy

 MEMORANDUM FOR ALL EMPLOYEES

 SUBJECT: Equal Employment Opportunity and Diversity Policy

-This policy statement reflects the Financial Crimes Enforcement Network’s (FinCEN’s) commitment to a work environment that is diverse, inclusive, and free from any unlawful discrimination, prohibited harassment, and retaliation in all aspects of employment policies and practices.
+This policy statement affirms the commitment that all Financial Crimes Enforcement Network (FinCEN) employees should have toward a work environment that is diverse, inclusive, and free from any unlawful discrimination, prohibited harassment, and retaliation in all aspects of employment policies and practices.
 For FinCEN to achieve its organizational mission and to maintain the highest standards of excellence, we must continuously aim for inclusion and engagement of all employees.
 Our strength as an institution stems from the diversity of our workforce and the breadth of our individual and collective experiences.

 All employees and applicants for employment should be treated with dignity and respect.
 FinCEN does not tolerate discrimination or harassment on the basis of race, color, age (40 or over), national origin, religion, sex (including pregnancy, gender identity, and sexual orientation), physical or mental disabilities, marital status, parental status, genetic information, or prior Equal Employment Opportunity (EEO) activities.